Home

 var version = PluginDetect.getVersion("RealPlayer"); // version has the format of "A.B.C.D"

-PluginDetect.isMinVersion('RealPlayer', minVersion, mimetype):
+PluginDetect.isMinVersion('RealPlayer', minVersion, instantiate):

 [Returns number]

-Returns 1 if RealPlayer is installed (& enabled) for the specified mimetype and plugin version is >= minVersion.
+Returns 1 if RealPlayer is installed (& enabled) and plugin version is >= minVersion.

-Returns 0 if RealPlayer is installed (& enabled) for the specified mimetype.
+Returns 0 if RealPlayer is installed (& enabled).
 The plugin version is unknown, and thus we are unable to determine if version >= minVersion.

 Returns -1 if plugin is not installed or not enabled.

-Returns -3 if you supplied a bad input argument to the isMinVersion() method.
+Returns -3 if you supplied a bad input argument to the isMinVersion( ) method.

 minVersion: [string or number input argument]